ZhengyuOfficial/8501-Project/README.md

 # 8501-Project

 ## Introduction
+We put our code on Github, for your better review, you can visit our github site directly: [website](https://github.com/ZhengyuOfficial/8501-Project/)

 Our work is centered around an existing tool, MMPose.
 MMPose is an open-source toolbox for pose estimation based on PyTorch.
 It is a part of the OpenMMLab project.